• Skip to content

 Playgroup at St Colman's

 Our fortnightly Playgroup is ready to start again.
 We look forward to welcoming back our local pre-schoolers every second Friday.
-Our next session will be this Friday 13th June.
+Our next session will be this Friday August 1st, 9:30am to 11am.
+Morning Tea provided

 PLEASE SPREAD THE WORD WITH YOUR FRIENDS WHO HAVE PRESCHOOL AGED CHILDREN.
-EVERYONE IS WELCOME!!!
+EVERYONE IS WELCOME AND IT IS FREE!!!

 The ongoing commitment to this project will require support from other members of the school community.
 If you are willing to help out by going on a roster to help organise Little Colman’s, please contact the school.